codefellows-seattle-javascript-401d20/36-29-midproject-frontend/README.md

 * Create a frontend for your midproject backend
 * Use react/redux best practices
 * Add reporter and thunk middleware to your redux store
-* make async action creators for making ajax request to your backend
+* make async action creators for making ajax requests to your backend
-* make sync action creators from updating your app store
+* make sync action creators for updating your app store

 #### Components
 ```